MarkChen12138/RDBA/README.md

 **Outputs:** a calibrated probability series, latency-to-move metrics around macro releases, and attributions of what moved the odds (rates curve shifts, CPI/NFP releases, FRED macro updates, news bursts).

+## Expected Insights

+By combining market-based expectations (Polymarket, FedWatch) with macro fundamentals (FRED, H.15, CPI) and news signals (GDELT), we aim to uncover:

+- How quickly and strongly markets react to new macroeconomic information.

+- Which indicators (e.g., CPI, unemployment, 10Y yields) most influence shifts in rate-cut expectations.

+- The lag between real-world data releases and market repricing (“policy anticipation gap”).

+- Insights useful to policy analysts, investors, and traders monitoring Fed sentiment in real time.

 ---

 ## Data Sources, Ownership, Size, and Links